-MATLAB and Simulink let you rapidly model electrical components and systems, such as solar arrays and voltage regulators, using provided blocks, or create custom blocks where the design calls for it.
+MATLAB and Simulink let you rapidly Electrification and systems, such as solar arrays and voltage regulators, using provided blocks, or create custom blocks where the design calls for it.
 You can then simulate your model to solve the underlying complex systems of equations without writing low-level code, and immediately visualize the results.
 You can also include thermal and attitude effects in your models to perform multidomain simulation within one environment.

 You can use MATLAB and Simulink as a common design environment to develop, analyze, and implement spacecraft communications systems.
 You can model and visualize satellite orbits, perform link analysis, and access calculations.
 MATLAB and Simulink help you prototype signal chain elements—including RF, antenna, and digital elements—and combine the work of multiple teams as a system-level executable model.

 You can explore imperfections at the system level and examine what-if scenarios that are difficult to produce in the lab.
 As the design matures, you can automatically generate C code for embedded processors or HDL code for FPGAs.